NanoBillion/gallant/README.md

 ## TODO

 * Describe how to contribute
-* Describe the helper scripts
+* Describe the helper programs